Marketspace: Opening Public Spaces

 Temporary Changes to Consumption of Alcohol Regulations in the Downtown Area

 As part of the City’s efforts to support our local businesses and in conjunction with Alcoholic Beverage Control’s new catering authorization, City Council has waived sections of Healdsburg’s Municipal Code to temporarily allow consumption of alcohol in the downtown area on sidewalks and parking spaces (called parklets) for businesses that have been permitted to expand their operations under the City’s new Marketspace program.
-In addition, City Council’s action also allows consumption of alcohol in the Plaza and West Plaza parks during regular park hours.
+In addition, City Council’s action also allows the consumption of alcohol in the Plaza and West Plaza parks during regular park hours.
 Both of these actions are temporary through January 31, 2021.
 Carrying an open container on streets and sidewalks outside of these two allowances continues to be prohibited.
-You can download a printable flyer of the new regulations in English and Spanish by clicking on the image to the left.
+You can download a printable flyer of the new regulations in English and Spanish.
+More information on this decision can be found in City Council Resolution 75-2020.

 Sonoma County Health Order C19-15